hstorm/template_numpyro_gpu_docker/readme.md

 # This repository is a template for running NumPyro on GPU using JAX in a vs code devcontainer

+The docker image contains preinstalled  CUDA Toolkit and NVIDIA cuDNN.
+This should make it easier to run NumPyro on GPU and avoid one shared CUDA installation.

-1. Either that this repository as a stating point or copy the `.devcontainer` folder, the Dockerfile, the  `requirements.txt` and the `text.py` file to your project.
+1. Either use this repository as a stating point or copy the `.devcontainer` folder, the Dockerfile, the  `requirements.txt` and the `text.py` file to your project.

 2. Adjust the `requirements.txt` file to your needs.
-Note that this template does using conda or pipenv.
-Instead plain pip is used to install the packages.
-You can also install pip later on to install additional packages, but remember to update the `requirements.txt` file, otherwise those install will be lost when the container is rebuild.
+Note that this template does not use conda or pipenv.
+Instead plain pip is used to install packages.
+When you `pip install`  additional packages later, remember to update the `requirements.txt` file accordingly, otherwise these packages will be lost when the container is rebuild.

 3. Open the project in VS Code and hit `Ctrl+Shift+P` and select `Remote-Containers: Reopen in Container`